CandelierLab/Revealer/README.md

 Install the `Live Server` VScode extension.

-Open your `presentation.html` file and click `Go Live` to display the live view.
-You can then close the presentation file.
+Open your `.html` file and click `Go Live` to display the live view in your browser.
+This view will be updated every time you save a modification to the `.pres` file.
+You can then close the html file in VScode.

 ## Using Revealer